maxfierke/Lemu4-Hackintosh-Config/README.md

 Lemu4-Hackintosh-Config
 =======================

-DSDT, SSDT, and boot config needed for running OS X 10.8.3 on a System76 Lemur Ultra 4
+DSDT, SSDT, and boot config needed for running OS X 10.8.5 on a System76 Lemur Ultra 4

-**NOTE: Only applies to Lemu4's configured with the i7-3610QM**
+**NOTE: Only applies to Lemu4's configured with the i7-3610QM**.
+If you use another processor, DO NOT use my SSDT.
+Use SSDTGen to generate working SSDT tables for your CPU.

 ###Technical Details of the DSDT: